 Central in Module 2 (Generation of national biomass potential maps) is the Geographic Information System (GIS) based biomass potential calculator.
 This tool is fed with information from a map library with different biomass sources, cost and other data layers.
 It also contains an economic profitability model (based on Net Present Value logic) that is combining cost and profitability information with soil suitability into cost-supply information.
 These are all used to create technical-economic potential maps of biomass resources given in the specifications of Module 1.
 How the economic biomass potential is assessed is discussed in Section 3.3 of this Chapter.
 The map library and the GIS based biomass potential calculator are described further in Section 3.4.
-The biomass potential maps are already contained in the present tool is also described in Section 3.4.
+The biomass potential maps created in this module are the starting point for further chain design and impact assessment.
+Which maps are already contained in the present tool is also described in Section 3.4.